andreasmuelder/statecharts.online/chapters/07-implementation-strategies.md

+---
+title: Implementation Strategies for State Machines
+layout: chapter
+description: Compare code-only, library, and interpreter approaches for implementing state machines, with pros, cons, and examples.
+---

 # Chapter 7: Implementation Strategies for State Machines

 Once you've modeled your statechart, the next step is bringing it to life: **implementing** it as real, executable software.